HoGentTIN/linux-training-hogent/modules/samba_getting_started/030_samba_getting_started_theory.md

 do an anonymous browsing on the local subnet. displaying all SMB computers and (if authorized) their shares.

-Let\'s take a look at two screenshots of smbtree in action (with blank password).
+Let's take a look at two screenshots of smbtree in action (with blank password).
 The first one is taken immediately after booting four different computers (one MS Windows 2000, one MS Windows xp, one MS Windows 2003 and one RHEL 4 with Samba 3.0.10).